 One of the many things that grows well in San Diego County is oranges.
 There are many orange groves in the more rural parts of our county.
 This is a prime time of year for buying juicy perfectly ripened oranges.

 I bought several pounds of Valencia oranges at one of the local farmers market.
-The oranges actually turned out to be to juicy!
-Whenever I tried to peal one my hands would be covered in juice.
+The oranges actually turned out to be too juicy!
+Whenever I tried to peel one my hands would be covered in juice.
 So I decided to put that juice to good use and make sorbet.

 I really wish I had more pictures.
 I always think that after I am done.
 I should have taken some of the oranges.

 I first made a simple syrup.
 Place water and sugar in a small pot.
 Over medium heat, boil until the sugar dissolves.
 How long this takes depends on how much you are making.
 Once the sugar is fully incorporated into the water, remove the pot from the heat and allow to cool.